 Today, we know the Olympic marathon as one the most revered and lavish of athletic events where our demigods of endurance are canonized.

-But when the United States hosted the 1904 Summer Olympic Games, the men’s marathon, was so scandalously irreverent that the kibosh was almost put on the event for good.
-In fact, race can be summed up with three trigger warnings: Poison, deliberate dehydration, and near fatalities.
+But when the United States hosted the 1904 Summer Olympic Games, the men’s marathon was so scandalously irreverent that the kibosh was almost put on the event for good.
+In fact, the race can be summed up with three trigger warnings: Poison, deliberate dehydration, and near fatalities.
 Read on at your own discretion.